Understanding Legal Capacity In Alberta

 At its very root, legal capacity is a person’s ability to understand the nature and consequence of entering into a legally binding arrangement that impacts their, or others’, rights, entitlements under the law, responsibilities or obligations.
 An individual who does not have legal capacity, may not have such decision making ability for a short term or indefinite period of time.
 During that time, they do not have the ability to make legal decisions for themselves.
 As Alberta lawyers, we are required to ensure that the person who enters into any legal arrangement does so with a full understanding of the consequences of doing so.

 What Causes the Loss of Legal Capacity?

-Losing legal capacity is not always a permanent situation.
-At times, losing one’s legal capacity may only be for a matter of hours.
-Examples of how legal capacity can be lost are as follows:
+Losing capacity is not always a permanent situation.
+At times, losing one’s ability to decide for oneself may only be for a matter of hours.
+For examples, the following are ways of how loss of capacity occurs: